 Platforms and devices

-So far, NBCUniversal has yet to state which devices and platforms will support Peacock.
+So far, NBCUniversal has only stated that Peacock will be available on non-specific “popular web, mobile, and connected-TV devices.”
 We will update this post when more information is revealed.

-What classic TV shows and movies will be shown on Peacock?
+What classic TV shows will be on the service?

 NBCUniversal claims that when Peacock launches in April 2020, it will be the home for over 15,000 hours of streaming video content.
 In terms of TV shows, it will be the new exclusive streaming home for the US version of The Office.
 Currently, all nine seasons of the workplace sitcom are available on Netflix, where it has become the most popular TV series on any streaming service, according to NBCUniversal.
 However, The Office won’t make its move to Peacock until January 2021.